CraftingInC/CRASHOS-EFI-Bootloader/README.md

 **STATUS**
     This code is setup for a loader / kernel to begin it's development.
 RSDP has been added to access hardware.
 The GDT is called from within the EFI file itself, AFTER the Exit Boot Services has been called.

-I made this on a whim, but I will not be continuing it do to my goals have changed.
+	I have tested this on QEMU, VirtualBox and on my physical laptop.
+Works exactly the same on all three.